How does Prince William Water set rates?

 • Stability: Rates should provide a stable revenue stream from year to year to ensure reliable system operations.

 • Growth pays for growth: Revenue requirements for system operation are developed separately from revenue requirements for system expansion.
-The cost of growth (treatment capacity, storage, etc.) is paid for by new development while the cost of operations and capital replacements is paid by existing customers.
+The cost of growth (treatment capacity, storage, etc.) is paid for by new development while the cost of operations and capital replacements is paid for by existing customers.

 • Minimize “rate shock”: Rates should be adjusted in modest amounts and annual increases, if necessary, should be implemented gradually to ease the impact on customers.

 • Maintain Prince William Water’s credit ratings: Rates are set to maintain Prince William Water’s strong credit rating.
-Strong ratings represent Prince William Water’s ability to meet financial obligations in varying economic conditions, and lower Prince William Water’s cost to borrow funds for large capital projects.
+Strong ratings represent Prince William Water’s ability to meet financial obligations in varying economic conditions and lower Prince William Water’s cost to borrow funds for large capital projects.

 Water Rates FAQs